 The memory information class about which to retrieve information.
 Currently, the only supported MEMORY_INFORMATION_CLASS value is MemoryBasicInformation.

-A pointer to a buffer that receives the specified information.
-The format and content of the buffer depend on the specified information class specified in the MemoryInformationClass parameter.
-When the value MemoryBasicInformation is passed to MemoryInformationClass, the MemoryInformationClass parameter value is a MEMORY_BASIC_INFORMATION.
+Pointer to a buffer that receives the specified information.
+The format and content of the buffer depend on the information class specified in the MemoryInformationClass parameter.
+When the value MemoryBasicInformation is passed to MemoryInformationClass, the MemoryInformationClass parameter value is a MEMORY_BASIC_INFORMATION structure.